ckeditor/ckeditor5/docs/getting-started/integrations/angular.md

 ### Using the editor with collaboration plugins

-The easiest way to integrate {@link features/collaboration collaboration plugins} in an Angular application is to create a custom build with Builder<!-- add Builder link --> first and then import it from the Angular application.
+The easiest way to integrate {@link features/collaboration collaboration plugins} in an Angular application is to create a custom build with [Builder](https://ckeditor.com/builder?redirect=docs) first and then import it from the Angular application.

 <info-box>
 	For such a scenario we provide a few **ready-to-use integrations** featuring collaborative editing in Angular applications: